THE DHARMA FLOWER SUTRA SEEN THROUGH

 nor can one exhaustively recount them.

-What is more, Monjushiri (Mañjushrî), is that completely evolved bodhisattvas who have renounced their extinction into nirvana for the sake of the Buddha enlightenment of all sentient beings (bosatsu makasatsu, bodhisattva mahâsattva) who, during the final age when the Dharma is about to disappear, receive, hold to, read and recite this sutra without any jealousy, base fawning or deceit in their minds, who do not look down on nor hold in contempt those who are just learning about the path of Buddhahood, nor look for their good qualities or shortcomings, if there are monks, nuns or either male or female lay believers who are seeking to be among those who exert themselves to attain the highest stage of the teachings of the individual vehicle through listening to the Buddha (shômon, shrâvaka) or who are seeking the partial enlightenment of those who have affinities with the arts, music, literature, the various branches of the sciences or medicine (engaku, pratyekabuddha) or even in quest of the path of the bodhisattvas, they will in no way tease them or make them hold doubts or regrets by saying: “You are a long way away from the path.
-In the end you will never acquire all the kinds of wisdom of the Buddha that is capable of attaining enlightenment as to every aspect of existence (issaishuchi).
+If there are monks, nuns, or either male or female lay believers who are seeking to be among those who exert themselves to attain the highest stage of the teachings of the individual vehicle through listening to the Buddha (shōmon, shrāvaka), or those people who are partially enlightened due to a profound search for the meaning of existence (engaku, hyakushibutsu, pratyekabuddha), or even in quest of the path of the bodhisattvas, these completely evolved bodhisattvas will in no way tease them or make them hold doubts or regrets, by saying: “You are a long way away from the path.
+In the end, you will never acquire all the kinds of wisdom of the Buddha that is capable of attaining enlightenment as to every aspect of existence (issaishuchi).
 What do I mean by this?
-It is because you are idle, lazy and disregardful of the path of enlightenment.”
+It is because you are idle, lazy, and disregardful of the path of enlightenment.”

 Thereupon the World Honoured One, wishing to reiterate the significance of what he had said, expressed it in the form of a metric hymn.